Transport in Jakarta

+Jakarta is part of the Maritime Silk Road that runs from the Chinese coast via the Suez Canal to the Mediterranean and there to the Upper Adriatic region.

 Usage shares

 As of 2015, about 1.4 million commuters travel into the city center from the outskirts of Jakarta.
 Based on the survey, 58 percent of these commuters use motorcycles, 12.8 percent use cars and only 27 percent use public transportation.
 In 2004, a study was undertaken to prepare a master plan for an integrated public transport system within Greater Jakarta, which revealed the mode of transport among city dwellers.
 The city's 9.5% average annual growth rate of motorized vehicles far exceeds the 0.01% increase in road length between 2005 and 2010.
 As of 2010, public transportation in Jakarta serves only 56% of commuter trips.

 Road transport

 Streets and highways

 During the Dutch colonial era, a structured road network connecting most major cities throughout Java was developed as a part of the Java Great Post Road by former Governor-General H.W.
 Daendels.
 The network was built in the early 19th century, and although the network was later expanded to a great extent, it could not keep up with the rapidly increasing numbers of motorized vehicles, resulting in highly congested traffic.
 The city prioritized development of road networks, which were mostly designed to accommodate private vehicles.

 A notable feature of Jakarta's present road system is the toll road network.
 Composed of an inner and outer ring road and six toll roads radiating outwards, the network provides inner as well as outer city connections.
 Jakarta Outer Ring Road 2 is an under-construction toll road encircling greater Jakarta area, parallel with Jakarta Outer Ring Road (JORR 1).

 The six radiating toll roads are: